-The scholarships and volunteerism recognition awards up to $2,000 annually to students located within the Titusville Area School District.
+The scholarships and volunteerism recognition awards up to $1,000 annually to students located within the Titusville Area School District.
 Since its introduction, the scholarship has awarded funds to help youth of the community reach their goals.
-2021 represents the 22nd awarding of the Volkstadt Award.
-In the past 21 years 37 graduating seniors have received $66,000 in scholarships.
+2023 represents the 24th awarding of the Volkstadt Award.

 For consideration of a Scholarship, please complete the application form and return it to United Way of the Titusville Region along with your current Income Tax Return.
 The Scholarship is provided for YWCA Fun Factory, YMCA Tiny Footsteps and TFree.
 If you have questions please contact United Way at 814-827-1322.